-- Opportunity sites A and B described in detail on page 6. - ANderson Die and Manufacturing, located between Moores and Ochoco Streets. - A large, primarily vacant building located south of Beta Street and currently used by TriMet for operations and meetings in the study area. - Oregon Transport, a large storage and distribution site located south of Mailwell Drive, with operations on either side of Omark Drive.
+- Opportunity sites 1, 2 and 3 described in detail on page 6. - A large, primarily vacant building located south of Beta Street and currently used by TriMet for operations and meetings in the study area. - Oregon Transport, a large storage and distribution site located south of Mailwell Drive, with operations on either side of Omark Drive.
 The owner reports that buildings on this site were constructed in the 1960s and 1970s, have relatively low ceilings and are "not great buildings" but have good parking and loading, access to rail and no current problems with access to roads. - Several other manufacturing and other industrial buildings for which no specific use or building information has been gathered at this time.
 More information about these buildings and sites will be gathered during subsequent field visits and meetings with Stakeholder Advisory Group members.

-1 9002 SE McLoughlin Best Use Study, Michael George and Blair Howe, Kidder Mathews, July 2011.
+^{1 9002} SE McLoughlin Best Use Study, Michael George and Blair Howe, Kidder Mathews, July 2011.